 Best tablets for styli

-As laptop-tablet hybrids grow increasingly popular — just take a look at the numbers for both the iPad Pro and Microsoft’s Surface lineup — so does the use of styli as an accessory.
-Samsung’s latest tablet-laptop is the Galaxy Tab S6 which boasts powerful performance, the versatility of Android, and a 10.5-inch, HDR-ready AMOLED display.
+As laptop-tablet hybrids grow increasingly popular — just take a quick look at the numbers for both the iPad Pro and Microsoft’s Surface lineup — so does the use of styli as an accessory.
+For example, look at Samsung’s latest tablet-laptop is the Galaxy Tab S6 which boasts powerful performance, the versatility of Android, and a 10.5-inch, HDR-ready AMOLED display.
 It’s big and clear, and it’s a great portable canvas to work with — especially if you have a stylus to work with.
-Samsung’s S Pen isn’t revolutionary, but it does provide great performance for taking notes or even sketching.
+Samsung’s S Pen isn’t revolutionary, but it does provide great performance for taking notes or even some sketching.

-Microsoft’s Surface Pro 7 also supports an official stylus.
-It’s powered by Windows, so it can use the same programs as your desktop Windows PC, and it comes with support for Microsoft’s Type Cover.
+Another example is Microsoft’s Surface Pro 7 which also supports an official stylus.
+It’s powered by Windows, so the Surface Pro 7 can use the same programs as your desktop Windows PC, and it comes with support for Microsoft’s Type Cover.
 The Surface Pen is powerful too, with support for triggering Cortana, excellent pressure-sensitivity, and a built-in eraser.
-Unfortunately, the Surface Pen isn’t included with the Surface Pro 7 automatically.
-If you want it to improve your Surface Pro 7 experience, know that Microsoft counts the Surface Pen as an add-on accessory and depending on where you buy it from, you could be looking at another $75 to $100.
+The only downside is that the Surface Pen isn’t included with the Surface Pro 7 automatically.
+If you want it to improve your Surface Pro 7 experience, know that Microsoft counts the Surface Pen as an add-on accessory.
+Unfortunately, that means that depending on where you buy it from, you could be looking at another $75 to $100.